Search gov.ie

 Rapid Build Housing

-As part of the State’s humanitarian response to the Ukrainian crisis, the government is rolling out a rapid build housing programme to provide accommodation for families fleeing the war in Ukraine.
-The programme aims to provide short-term accommodation to 2,000 Ukrainians at several sites across Ireland.
-While rapid build homes will initially be used to temporarily house people fleeing Ukraine, they have the potential to be utilised to address other accommodation challenges, including social housing and student accommodation.
+As part of the State’s humanitarian response to the Ukrainian crisis, the government has completed the rollout of a rapid build housing programme to provide short term accommodation for families fleeing the war in Ukraine.
+The programme has resulted in the provision of 654 units in 11 sites across Ireland, providing temporary homes to 2,640 people who were originally accommodated in commercial accommodation.
+While rapid build homes are currently being used to temporarily house people fleeing Ukraine, they have the potential to be utilised in local areas to address other accommodation challenges.

 A rapid build home is a high-quality dwelling that is mostly built off-site from the planned location and then delivered and finished on site.
 This means they can be put in place quicker than standard accommodation and there is less construction disruption to the area.
-The Office of Public Works (OPW), working with the Department of Children, Equality, Disability, Integration and Youth (DCEDIY), has responsibility for delivering the Programme.
+The Office of Public Works (OPW), initially worked with the Department of Children, Equality, Disability, Integration and Youth (DCEDIY), and subsequently the Department of Justice Equality and Home Affairs and Migration (DJHAM) to deliver the Programme.

 Why rapid build homes are being used